department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 If you have more than one disability, we use a Combined Ratings table to calculate your disability percentage. <br>
 [View the Combined Ratings table](https://www.benefits.va.gov/COMPENSATION/rates-index.asp#combinedRatingsTable1).

-To learn more about how disability ratings work, you can watch our video about how we decide your rating: <br>
+To learn more about how VA disability ratings work, you can watch our video about how we decide your rating: <br>
 [Compensation 101: How did I get this rating?](https://www.youtube.com/watch?v=oM7oYzL2DCg)

 ### How do ratings work for a disability I had before entering the service that got worse because of my service?